pixeltris/TwitchAdSolutions/README.md

   - Ad segments are replaced by a low resolution stream segments (on a m3u8 level).
   - Stuttering and looping of segments my occur.
 - dyn-video-swap
-  - Ads are replaced by a low resolution stream which is swapped with the original stream for the duration of the ad.
+  - Ads are replaced by a low resolution stream for the duration of the ad.
   - Similar to `dyn`, but may have a larger jump in time.
   - You might see tiny bits of the ad.
   - Audio controls wont work whilst the ad is playing.